Autism Spectrum Disorders

 - Unusual or unexplained fear or nervousness

-- Onset of the condition prior to age 3.
+- Onset of the condition before age 3

-- Impaired communication skills such as lack of speech production, failure to initiate or sustain conversations, or repetitive use of language.
+- Impaired communication skills, such as a lack of speech production, failure to initiate or sustain conversations, or repetitive use of language

 - Executive Dysfunction